See the CDC’s list of coronavirus FAQs. Evanston-specific FAQs are below.

 Contribute to a fundraising campaign: Many businesses have had GoFundMe fundraiser campaigns started for them.
 By contributing to these campaigns, you can help businesses raise funds so that they can continue to pay their staff and bills.

-Companies can call the Department of Commerce and Economic Opportunity's helpline at 1-800-252-2923 or email CEO.firstname.lastname@example.org to determine whether their business is deemed essential or if they must comply with Executive Order 10.
+For additional information, companies can call the Department of Commerce and Economic Opportunity's helpline at 1-800-252-2923 or email CEO.firstname.lastname@example.org.